AyrA/YtStream/README.md

 [See here for licensing details](https://github.com/ajayyy/SponsorBlock/wiki/Database-and-API-License)

-You cannot run YtStream this as a commercial service under this license.
+The gist of it is that you cannot run YtStream as a commercial service under this license.

+## The AGPL

-Note that YtStream uses the AGPL which considers SaaS/hosting a form of publishing
+YtStream itself uses the AGPL which considers SaaS/hosting a form of publishing.
+You must provide unobstructed and ovious access to the YtStream source including all modifications you made.

+For the exact details, see the `LICENSE` file.

 ## Installation